November 19, 2020

 Listen attentively and ask questions at appropriate times.
 Be friendly but respectful with patients.
 If you have any questions, always ask your mentoring doctor.

 At the end of your shadowing experience, make sure you say thank you.
 Write an email or a handwritten note to thank your mentor for giving you the opportunity.

 If you join us at Global Pre-Meds, we take care of everything.
 We help you prepare for your departure and meet you as soon as you step off the plane.
-Our programs are fully residential, which means your one time program fee will take care of your food, housing, and transportation.
-We also provide American standard PPE for every day that you are in the hospital.
+Our programs are fully residential, which means your one time program fee will take care of your food, housing, and in country transportation.
+We also provide international standard PPE for every day that you are in the hospital.

 And the best part is we’ve already found the best mentors and hospitals for you.
 You know you’ll be getting a good experience that is worth your time.
 All you have to do is apply!